biaslab/biaslab-hugo/content/vacancy/msc-cocktail-party.md

 +++
-title = "MSc Project on solving the Cocktail Party problem with Intelligent Autonomous Agents" date = "2017-08-24T15:50:58+02:00"
+title = "MSc graduation project: Solving the Cocktail Party problem with Intelligent Autonomous Agents" date = "2017-08-24T15:50:58+02:00"

-description = "Test Description" external_link = ""
-vacancy_id = "cocktail-party"
+description = "In this project, you are challenged to design an agent that learns to solve the cocktail party problem through on-the-spot interactions with a (human) listener." external_link = "" vacancy_id = "cocktail-party"
 +++

-# Context
+## Context

 {{< figure src="/img/proposals/image1.png" title="BIASlab" class="right-inline" width="300px" >}}

 **BIASlab** (Fig.1, <http://biaslab.org>, FLUX-7.060) is
-a subgroup of the Signal Processing Systems (SPS) that aims to develop *intelligent autonomous agents (IA)*.
+a subgroup of the Signal Processing Systems (SPS) that aims to develop *Intelligent Autonomous Agents* (IA).
 These agents interact with their environment through their sensors and actuators in order to learn purposeful behavior, e.g., to navigate, play soccer or they may learn to decode speech signals under bad acoustic conditions.
 Our research projects are inspired by the latest insights from machine learning, computational neuroscience and signal processing.

-# Project Description
+## Project Description

 {{< figure src="/img/proposals/image5.jpeg" title="Cocktail party" class="left-inline" width="200px" >}}